 Have a great trip!

 Hi, I recommend planning ahead as much as possible.
 The season is short down there and very popular.
 So an advance reservation on a bus can save you hours and hours.
 Transfers are long across huge expanses of territory.
 There are only a very few places to cross between chile and Argentina - the most spectacular may be between Puerto Montt and baraloche, Argentina ....
 In the north of Patagonia.
 If you want more info, I've done trips here for the last few years.
 Send an email and we can continue to swap info.
-Ramelle@newviewtours.com about 2 years ago
+Ramelle@newviewtours.com over 2 years ago

 I would do a little bit of both.
 Book some stuff ahead but leave wiggle room for extending a stay here or leaving a place earlier.
 I was just there but it was the end of the season sondidnt have to worry about things being sold out- but some places were already closed for the season.
 The W trek is the BEST.
 Los Glaciers is great but you dont really need to do all 3 hikes- younsee the same thing from a different view point.
-The buses are comfortable and very efficient, but flying makes sense on the longer routes. about 2 years ago
+The buses are comfortable and very efficient, but flying makes sense on the longer routes. over 2 years ago